Key information for the 2018 GMHBA Lorne Pier to Pub Events

 Wet suits are allowed and are recommended for safety reasons.

-Swimmers will be required to have an official swim cap, a transponder on their ankle and an official identification on their wrist, which must remain on the individual throughout the event.
-No swimmer shall be recorded as a finisher unless wearing the official swim cap, transponder on their ankle and carrying the official number on an arm.
+Swimmers will be required to have an official swim cap, a transponder on their ankle and an official identification on their arm or wrist, which must remain on the individual throughout the event.
+No swimmer shall be recorded as a finisher unless wearing the official swim cap, transponder on their ankle and carrying the official number on an arm or wrist.

 Seeded swimmers must wear a lycra vest if provided to them or face disqualification.